miguelwilliam/miguelwilliam/README.md

 ✎ Hi, I’m Miguel William.

-I don't have any particular reasons why I'm here, just looking for experience and knowledge.
+I'm here looking for experience and knowledge.
 Maybe collaborating in some projects too.

-I'm Brazillian, so I natively speak portuguese.
-But I can speak english too.
+I can speak portuguese and english.

-Currently learning Web Development.
+Currently learning Python.

-If you want, you can reach me sending an email
-→ mwemidio@gmail.com